Codestronomer/Mern-backend-boilerplate/README.md

-# Mern-backend-boilerplate
+# Mern-boilerplate
-Backend boilerplate code for a MERN application with basic user Auth and CRUD features.
+Boilerplate code for a MERN application with basic user Auth and CRUD features.

 ### What you need to run this code
 - Node (13.12.0)